UreshiiPanda/zeal/README.md

 that are most-similar to the given embedding by routing it through Pinecone, and then re-routes this info through OpenAI's chat completion model in order to deliver all of this info (with the added context from RAG) back to the user in a human- palatable format that feels just like a usual LLM response, but with added, company-specific context.
 Further construction could include any SQL or NoSQL database for including an entire company-wide data-set into the added context.
+RAG-based chatbot responses were also returned alongside non-RAG (normal chatGPT 4) responses for comparison purposes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>